cktang88/viz-proj/README.md

 - Colors are unique for every PixelLayer.
 - Chrome and Firefox support for our application

-All code for these features are written by us with the exception of code listed below in the External Code section
+All code for these features are written by us with the exception of code listed below in the External Code section.

 ## External Code
 ### Libraries